HISTORY AND THE CURRENT MISSION OF FREEMASONRY

 I would like to apply this thought to the current mission of Freemasonry – to promote dialogue and understanding among various spiritual traditions.

 This would only be historical continuity under present-day circumstances.
 Members of the Order of Templars who tried to build a link between the West and the East were the ideological forerunners of the Freemasons.
-The influence of different religions and spiritual traditions can clearly be traced through the rituals that exist in various Freemasonry systems and levels.
+The influence of different religions and spiritual traditions can be traced through the rituals that exist in various Freemasonry systems and levels.

 What might be the actual mission of Freemasonry here and now in the Baltic region?

 In our cultural and historical situation, the first and most important issue is the relationship between Freemasonry and Christianity.
-For that reason, the issue of Christian traditions in Freemasonry has been the central issue for the past two years when the Supreme Councils of Baltic Freemasonry bodies have met for conferences.
+For that reason, the issue of Christian traditions in Freemasonry has been the central issue for the past two years when the Supreme Councils of Baltic Freemasonry bodies met for conferences.

 In the history of regular European Freemasonry, there have been two historical traditions – the Christian and the universal tradition.
 The former exists largely in Great Britain and Scandinavia, while the latter exists on the Continent.
 The Christian tradition links its rituals to Christian teachings and demands that Freemasons be members of a Christian church.
 The universal tradition, too, has a powerful element of Christianity, but it remains open to other spiritual traditions – Buddhism, Zaraostrism, Islam, Confucianism, and so on.